palantirnet/drupal-skeleton/README.md

 ### Steps

-1. Create a new project called "example" based on this template:
+1. Create a new Drupal 10 project called "example" based on this template:

     ```
     composer create-project palantirnet/drupal-skeleton example dev-develop --no-interaction
-    ```

-    This skeleton is based on Drupal 10.
-If you would like to install and use Drupal 9 instead, run:

-    ```
-    composer create-project palantirnet/drupal-skeleton example dev-drupal9 --no-interaction
     ```

 1. Go into your new project directory and update the ddev configuration in `.ddev/config.yml`: